Making Offline RL Online: Collaborative World Models for Offline Visual Reinforcement Learning: Acknowledgments

-This work was supported by NSFC (62250062, U19B2035, 62106144), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), the Fundamental Research Funds for the Central Universities, and Shanghai Sailing Program (21Z510202133) from the Science and Technology Commission of Shanghai Municipality.
+This work was supported by the National Natural Science Foundation of China (Grant No. 62250062, 62106144, 62302246), the Shanghai Municipal Science and Technology Major Project (No. 2021SHZDZX0102), the Fundamental Research Funds for the Central Universities, and the CCF-Tencent Rhino-Bird Open Research Fund.
+This work was also supported by the Natural Science Foundation of Zhejiang Province, China (No. LQ23F010008), the High-Performance Computing Center at Eastern Institute of Technology (Ningbo), and the Ningbo Institute of Digital Twin.